Chapter 17 : Serious

 Rose would never have children.

-It was unfair, how I – a dumb slut with a whole lot of issues and had a one night stand – am having a kid but Rose – a girl who’s had a boyfriend for about three years and is completely normal – will never be able to have them.
+It was unfair, how I – a dumb slut with a whole lot of issues and had a one night stand – was having a baby but Rose – a girl who’d had a boyfriend for about three years and was completely… well, relatively normal – would never be able to have them.

 She sniffled and I tightened my grip on her and said, “Well, I don’t know what I can do, but we can kinda share this baby.
 You can be the godmother and we’ll share it.”

 She looked up at me, her eyes red.
 “R-really?” she hiccupped.

 I nodded and said, “Of course, Rose.
 You’ve always been there for me.
 Now I want be there for you.”